Marmelodov/PromptCrafter-API/docs/openapi.md

 The PromptCrafter API OpenAPI Specification provides a complete, machine-readable contract for every endpoint in the PromptCrafter API.
 Use this specification to generate client libraries, explore the API structure, or integrate with tools like Swagger UI for interactive documentation.

-> **Note:** The PromptCrafter API server is currently offline.
+> **Note:** The PromptCrafter API server is now offline.
 This specification documents the API as it was implemented and tested.
-Any generated clients or tools will not be able to make live requests, but you can still review endpoints, data models, and error handling scenarios.
+Any generated clients or tools will not be able to make live requests, but you can still review endpoints, data models, and error-handling scenarios.

 ## How to use the OpenAPI Specification